-Your ophthalmologist will measure your eye pressure (tonometry); inspect the drainage angle of your eye (gonioscopy); evaluate your optic nerve (ophthalmoscopy); and test the visual field of each eye (perimetry).
+Your ophthalmologist will measure your eye pressure (tonometry); inspect the drainage angle of your eye (gonioscopy); evaluate your optic nerve (ophthalmoscopy), and test the visual field of each vision (perimetry).

 Optic nerve evaluation and visual field tests are performed at regular intervals to monitor the effects of glaucoma.

-The information obtained from these tests provides an indication of the effectiveness of the treatment being used and whether additional treatments may be necessary.
+The information obtained from these tests indicates the effectiveness of the treatment being used and whether additional treatments may be necessary.

 Not all of these tests are necessary for each person, nor at each visit.
 The goal is to determine if glaucoma damage has progressed over time.

 Who is at risk of developing glaucoma?
-High eye pressure alone does not mean you have glaucoma, but it is an important risk factor that your ophthalmologist will use to determine your risk of developing the disease.
+High eye pressure alone does not mean you have glaucoma, but it is a significant risk factor that your ophthalmologist will determine your risk of developing the disease.

 Most of the risk factors include a history of severe anemia, and this is why your ophthalmologist should analyze all of these factors before deciding if you need treatment for glaucoma; or if it should be checked regularly as a glaucoma suspect to detect the first signs of damage to the optic nerve.